Electronic medication management

 - Dispensing systems, such as pharmacy software and automated dispensing systems

 - Ordering and supply solutions, such as the electronic transfer of prescriptions (ETP) and inventory solutions

 The Commission has developed a number of resources to support EMM.

-EMM is supported through the consistent and standardised presentation of medicines information and the Australian Health Ministers' Advisory Council (AHMAC) has endorsed the following guidelines for this purpose:
+EMM is supported through the consistent and standardised presentation of medicines information and the [former] Australian Health Ministers' Advisory Council (AHMAC) endorsed the following guidelines for this purpose:

 The National Guidelines for On-Screen Display of Medicines Information provide an evidence-based approach to maximise patient safety.

-The Requirements aim to support hospitals and health service organisations to procure and assess EMM systems.
+The Requirements aim to support health services procure and assess EMM systems.

 The Requirements were brought together from published and unpublished information sources and validated by an expert panel.
 The Commission has incorporated other EMM business requirements arising from the Australian context, including medication safety priorities, technical standards and national infrastructure initiatives.

 The following literature reviews informed the development of the guide and the Requirements:

 Electronic medication charts allow safe and accountable medication management.